 DSL (Digital Subscriber Line) is an 'always-on' connection that runs over the phone line.
-As DSL and phone do not use the same frequencies, you can use your telephone at the same time you are connected to the internet (this requires a 'micro-filter' on each telephone socket to avoid interference).
-To be eligible for DSL, you must be located near an DSL-equipped phone exchange (service is sometimes unavailable in rural areas).
+As DSL and phone do not use the same frequencies, you can use your telephone at the same time you are connected to the internet (this requires a telephone socket 'micro-filter' on each to interference).
+To be eligible for DSL, you must be located DSL-equipped phone exchange (service sometimes unavailable in rural areas).
 Connection speeds vary depending on your location, but DSL generally provides very fast and reliable internet connection.
 As the connection is always-on, it is generally charged at fixed monthly rates.